becc-mu/AppDevelopmentOld/README.md

 # App Development with Swift 4

-App Development with Swift Projects and exercise from Apple's text book.
+This folder contains a collection of App Development with Swift Projects and exercise from Apple's text Book.
+I have learned how to use iOS development tools and Swift programming concepts.
+.

 ### Apps to make
 - [ ] 1 - Getting Started.